Create an IoT hub using the Azure portal

 Sign in to the Azure portal.

-From the Azure homepage, select the + Create a resource button, and then enter IoT Hub in the Search the Marketplace field.
+On the Azure homepage, select the + Create a resource button.

 On the Basics tab, complete the fields as follows: